lotuslang/lotusjs/docs/Internal/Lexical Structure.md

 <p>19</p>
 </div>

 ### extends keyword

-The `extends` keyword is used at the beginning of a file to signinfy that it inhertits from/extends another lotus file.
+The `extends` keyword is used at the beginning of a file to signinfy that it inhertits from another lotus file (refered to as `extending`).